tyoeer/Chaoshead/docs/level.md

 ```
 - x,y: the position of the path node to remove

-In case there's no path node at the specified coördinates, nothing will happen.
+In case there's no path node at the specified coordinates, nothing will happen.

 ## Misc